Positivity preservers forbidden to operate on diagonal blocks: Introduction

 \begin{theorem}[Schoenberg \cite{Schoenberg}, Rudin \cite{Rudin}, Christensen--Ressel \cite{Chressel}] Let $I=(-\rho,\rho)$ for $0<\rho\leq \infty$, and $f:I\to\R$ be a function.
 Then the following are equivalent: \begin{itemize} \item[1.] $f[A]:=(f(a_{ij}))$ is positive semidefinite for all positive semidefinite $A=(a_{ij}) \in I^{n\times n}$, for all $n \geq 1$. \item[2.] $f(x)=\sum_{k \geq 0} c_k x^k$ for all $x\in I$, where $c_k\geq 0$ for all $k\geq 0$. \end{itemize} \end{theorem}

-We should mention that Rudin \cite{Rudin}, in addition to strengthening the result in \cite{Schoenberg}, conjectured that the entrywise positivity preservers over the class of complex positive semidefinite matrices are similar to those discovered previously, coinciding with the functions:
+We should mention that Rudin \cite{Rudin}, in addition to strengthening the result in \cite{Schoenberg}, conjectured that the entrywise positivity preservers over the class of complex positive semidefinite matrices are similar to those discovered previously, and coincide with the functions of the form:

 In this article, we call a function of the form $c \cdot z^m\overline{z}^k$ with $c\geq 0$ a \textit{Herz function}.
 Observe that the conjugation map $z \mapsto \overline{z}$ when applied entrywise to a Hermitian matrix results in its transpose, which has the same spectrum.
 Hence the entrywise conjugation operation preserves the class of (complex) positive semidefinite matrices.
 The Schur product theorem combined with this shows that the functions in \eqref{complexseries} belong to such class of entrywise positivity preservers.
 This is an observation, analogous to Lemma~\ref{Polya-Szego}, in the complex setting.
 The reverse inclusion (i.e. Rudin's conjecture) was proved by Herz \cite{Herz} for positive semidefinite matrices having entries in the open unit disc.
 This result was later reproved for all the discs centered at the origin of positive or infinity radius.